mshoward/pulse/README.md

   - I have no idea yet
 - DataBucket module
   - caches
-- Structures module
+- Structures module *unfinished, but close to finished - needs to be uniform with database*
   - question class
   - response class
   - demographic class
+  - guid class
-  - etc.
+  - user class

 ####Bugfixes: